aws/eks-anywhere/designs/component-upgrades.md

 ### Goals and objectives

-As an EKS Anywhere customer:
+As an EKS Anywhere user:

 * I want to able to enjoy the latest EKS Anywhere features and bug fixes
 * I want to keep my cluster up to date with security patches